siyadgedi/Worksheet-1/README.md

 ## Q2: Scene Graphs

 Scene graphs are one of the core concepts in computer graphics.
-These data structures represent the spatial relationships in a 2D or 3D scene using a collection of nodes in a graph or tree.
-A tree node may have many children but only one parent.
+These hierarchical data structures represent the spatial relationships in a 2D or 3D scene using a collection of nodes in a graph or tree.
+A tree node may have many children, but can have only one parent.
 When an operate occurs on a parent node, it propagates to all of its children.
 In computer graphics, these operations are typically geometric transformations, such as translation, rotation, and scaling.

 In Assignment 1, you will be using Paper.js, a vector graphics library that represents the contents of a 2D scene using a scene graph.
 The `Group` class is a node in the scene graph that is designed to hold a collection of objects that can be drawn on the screen.
-However, when its children include other `Group` objects, this can create a complex hierarchy of transformations.
+However, when these children have children of their own, it can create a complex hierarchy of transformations.

 In the following example, consider the following two `Group` objects that have a parent-child relationship: